-The accounting and budgeting series have been added to the Department-wide list of mission-critical occupations.
-Therefore, as a part of comprehensive succession planning, employees at the GS-7 through GS-15 and equivalent levels in the accounting and budgeting series are eligible to apply for one of the three major leadership programs: Aspiring Leaders Development Program, Executive Leadership Development Program, or SES Candidate Development Program.
-These programs include competency assessments, formal classroom training, developmental assignments, seminars, action learning task team projects, and mentoring sessions.
-In FY 2009, a total of five employees in the financial management workforce participated in the Department's formal leadership programs.
+In addition to the recruitment efforts being implemented to attain a highly-skilled workforce in the area of financial management, the Department has succession planning strategies in place, including the development of competencies within the current workforce.
+As one of the Department's recognized mission-critical occupations, accounting and budgeting series employees at the GS-7 through GS-15 and equivalent levels are eligible to apply for the following major leadership development programs: Leadership Education and Development Certificate Program, Aspiring Leaders Development Program, Executive Leadership Development Program, and Senior Executive Service Candidate Development Program.
+These program activities include competency assessments, formal classroom training, developmental assignments, seminars, action learning task team projects, and mentoring sessions.
+In FY 2010, a total of six employees in the financial management workforce participated in the Department's formal leadership development programs.